xinqiaozhang/xinqiaozhang.github.io/index.md

 - Dec 2019 - Current
 - Graduate Student Researcher
-- Thesis project: Comprehensive Strategies for Enhancing AI Security and Performance ○ Objective: Develop advanced AI solutions to improve both security and performance in AI systems.
+- Thesis project: Comprehensive Strategies for Enhancing AI Security and Performance

+  ○ Objective: Develop advanced AI solutions to improve both security and performance in AI systems.

   ○ Details: Developed a framework for conducting robustness checks in federated learning without revealing sensitive data.
 Designed and implemented an FPGA-based accelerator to improve the detection of trojans in deep neural networks, increasing the efficiency and speed of the process.

   ○ Achievements: Presented at ICCV 2023 and received the Outstanding Paper Award in NeurIPS 2023 Workshop.

   ○ Impact: Enhanced the security and reliability of federated learning systems by reducing data leakage by up to 99%, enabling more robust and secure data sharing across distributed networks, and increasing system robustness by up to 99%.
 Improved the robustness and security of deep neural networks by accelerating trojan detection processes and increasing detection accuracy by 41%, making AI systems significantly more secure against malicious attacks.

+- Other projects:
+  ○ Developed transformer-based machine learning algorithms for chip data detection with 16% accuracy improvement.

+  ○ Built novel AI-based media authentication to verify media ownership, offering up to 54% accuracy improvement compared with prior solutions.

+  ○ Experienced with projects with quantization and optimization of machine learning models, delivered 2x speedups while maintaining high performance

 ---

 Arm, Austin, TX